MaastrichtU-CDS/DataFAIRifier/README.md

 * Docker Compose

 ### Configuring the infrastructure
-The most minimalistic infrastructure can be executed by writing a docker-compose file (`docker-compose.yml`) with the following contents:
+The full docker-compose collection of containers is given in [docker-compose.yml](docker-compose.yml) The most minimalistic infrastructure can be executed by writing a docker-compose file (`docker-compose.yml`) with the following contents:
 ```
 version: "2"